 Where is Living Hope located?
 And when do you meet?

-We are currently meeting at Ironwood Elementary School on Sundays at 9:30am.
-You can find directions, a map and more specific times here.
+We are currently doing a joint worship service on Sundays at 9:30am at Northwest Community Church.
+You can find directions and a map here.

 What do you think about prayer?